 Bubba Bartlett, Health Sciences major from the class of 2012, spent his four years at Carroll working hard both in the classroom and on the football field.
-While he helped to produce four national NAIA championships (2007-11), he also was among the first graduates in the Health Science major.
+While he helped to produce four national NAIA championships (2007-11), he also was among the first graduates in the Health Sciences major.

 "The degree helped me find a wonderful opportunity that I just couldn't pass up," he said.